mi-vadim/awesome-interview/docker/middle.md

 **Image Optimization**
  - What strategies can be used to reduce the size of a Docker image?
- - Optimize an existing Dockerfile for a Node.js application.
+ - Optimize an existing Dockerfile for a PHP application.

 **Docker Compose Scaling**
  - How does scaling work with Docker Compose?